Article I – NAME

 Section 5.
 The latest edition of Robert's Rules of Order shall govern the conduct of all meetings except where in conflict with the Bylaws and/or Policy Manual.

 Section 1.
 Proposed bylaw amendments must be submitted to the Secretary not less than sixty (60) days prior to the date of the annual meeting and published to the membership not less than thirty (30) days prior to the annual meeting.
 The Secretary shall cause the proposed bylaw amendments or revisions to be published to the membership in The Docket Sheet, on the NAPPS Web site and/or by other reasonable means not less than thirty (30) days prior to the annual meeting.

 Section 2.
-The bylaws may be amended or revised by an affirmative vote of at least two-thirds of the votes cast at the annual conference.
+The Bylaws may be amended or revised by an affirmative vote of at least two-thirds of the votes cast at the Annual Meeting.

 Section 3.
-Bylaw amendments or revisions may be acted upon only at the time published in the conference agenda unless a majority of the membership present at that time agree to a later time for further action on them.
+Bylaw amendments or revisions may be acted upon only at the time published in the Annual Meeting agenda unless a majority of the membership present at that time agree to a later time for further action on them.

 Section 4.
 The Bylaws may also be amended or revised by unanimous vote of the Board of Directors.